apple patient

 Image: Apple

 Hello Apple M1.
-Apple ushered in the Apple Silicon era at the “One more thing” event and introduced the brand new M1 processor.
+Apple ushered in the Apple Silicon era at its "One More Thing" event and unveiled the brand-new M1 processor.

 The brand new Apple Silicon processor is called the Apple M1 and is set to set new standards.
 The M1 is the first in-house Mac processor and is designed for low-power systems while offering as much performance as possible.
 Manufactured in a 5-nanometer process, the M1 is an eight-core chip that uses four high-performance cores and four high-efficiency cores, balancing performance and energy.
 According to Apple, the processor offers the highest possible performance per watt and delivers the same performance as a MacBook Air with two Intel-based cores.
 Using a unified memory architecture, the SoC (System on Chip) offers a high-bandwidth, low-latency design for high performance.
 So explained Johny Srouji, Senior Vice President of Hardware Technologies at Apple: